linweiran/GBR/README.md

 4. A defense approach that mitigates the threat

 # Usage
 You may find the instructions to reproduce our results in each directory corresponding to each dataset.
 GPUs are highly recommended for all experiments.
+We also highly recommend the use of virtual environments for all experiments.

 ## Citation
 ```